jludwig75/pwr-manager/README.md

 This project is designed to manage a KASA SmartPlug from a Linux server (i.e. Raspberry Pi).
 The project is designed to be run from an hourly chron job.

 To setup:
+1. Install the pyHS100 library: sudo pip3 install pyHS100
-1. Copy gmail_settings.template.json to /etc/pwr-manager/gmail_settings.json
+2. Copy gmail_settings.template.json to /etc/pwr-manager/gmail_settings.json
-2. Put gmail credentials for the sending account in /etc/pwr-manager/gmail_settings.json
+3. Put gmail credentials for the sending account in /etc/pwr-manager/gmail_settings.json
-3. Setup the sending gmail account to "Allow less secure apps" (I used a separate gmail account just for sending so I didn't have to set this on my general use account.
+4. Setup the sending gmail account to "Allow less secure apps" (I used a separate gmail account just for sending so I didn't have to set this on my general use account.
-4. Copy power-schedule.template.json to /etc/pwr-manager/power-schedule.json
+5. Copy power-schedule.template.json to /etc/pwr-manager/power-schedule.json
-5. Set your desired schedule in /etc/pwr-manager/power-schedule.json.
+6. Set your desired schedule in /etc/pwr-manager/power-schedule.json.
 See schedule documentation below.
-6. Set up a chron job to run apply-output-power-schedule.py hourly as root.
+7. Set up a chron job to run apply-output-power-schedule.py hourly as root.

 Schedule Settings
 ===